dhananjay116/devops-with-java-2022/Day1/README.md

 - however it can be used to build C#, C++, python, groovy, scala, any programming languages
 - i.e it is language agnostic
 - it is a open-source tool from Apache Foundatation
+- Maven uses a POM (Project Object Model) xml file to capture your project, its dependencies, etc.,

 ### Maven Convention over Configuration
 - even if you have to name your projects, it has to done in terms of